-1. Characteristics of the Polish energy market
+Characteristics of the Polish energy market

-- The demand for energy in Poland has been • growing since 2001.
-In 2004 it reached the level of 3,839.8 peta joules (PJ).
+- The demand for energy in Poland has been growing since 2001.
+In 2006 it reached the level of 4,159.2 peta joules (PJ).
 Before 2001 the demand for primary energy (energy contained in primary energy sources) had fallen due to restructuring and modernization processes in the Polish economy, the weakening pace of economic growth and cost-cutting efforts launched in the face of the increasing prices of primary energy sources. - Poland has substantial resources of electrical energy sources.
 However, it is self-sufficient only as far as the supply of solid fuels (coal and lignite) is concerned.
-Poland also possesses certain resources of hydrocarbon fuels; natural gas from domestic deposits accounts for more than a third of its total consumption, whereas crude oil extracted in Poland accounts for 4% of the total domestic consumption of this raw material. - Entities operating on the Polish electricity market can be divided into four groups: producers, electricity transmitting enterprises, distribution firms and trading companies. - In 2005 the production of electricity in Poland totalled 156.9 TWh and increased tangibly (by 1.8%) after several years of stagnation.
+Poland also possesses certain resources of hydrocarbon fuels; natural gas from domestic deposits accounts for more than a third of its total consumption, whereas crude oil extracted in Poland accounts for 3.8% of the total domestic consumption of this raw material. - Entities operating on the Polish electricity market can be divided into four groups: producers, electricity transmitting enterprises, distribution firms and trading companies. - In 2005 the production of electricity in Poland totalled 161.7 TWh and increased tangibly (by 3.0%) after several years of stagnation.
 The upward trend in the production of electricity started in 2003.
-The biggest producer is BOT Górnictwo i Energetyka S.A. - Coal and lignite are the raw materials that have the highest share in the production of electricity in Poland.
-In 2005 coal and lignite supplied 91% of electricity generated in Poland. - Electricity is transmitted over the lines of the company PSE - Operator.
+The biggest producer is PGE Górnictwo i Energetyka S.A. - Coal and lignite are the raw materials that have the highest share in the production of electricity in Poland.
+In 2006 coal and lignite supplied over 90% of electricity generated in Poland. - Electricity is transmitted over the lines of the company PSE - Operator.

-2. Consumption of energy in Poland profile and trends
+Consumption of energy in Poland - profile and trends

-- The demand for energy in Poland has been growing since 2001.
-In 2004 it reached the level of 3,839.8 PJ.
-Before 2001 the demand for primary energy (energy contained in the primary energy sources) had fallen due to restructuring and modernization processes in the Polish economy, the weakening pace of - The profile of consumption of primary energy in Poland has not changed significantly over the years.
-Coal still remains the main source of primary energy (in 2004 it accounted for 62.9% of the total consumption of energy), but the share of crude oil (23.2% in 2003) and natural gas (13%) is increasing. - The energy policy pursued in Poland seeks to ensure the certainty and security of supplies of energy raw materials.
+The demand for energy in Poland has been growing since 2001.
+In 2007 it reached the level of 4,010.82PJ.
+Before 2001 the demand for primary energy (energy contained in the primary energy sources) had fallen due to restructuring and modernization processes in the Polish economy, the weakening pace of economic growth, and cost-cutting efforts launched in the face of the increasing prices of the primary energy sources.

+- The continuing rise in the demand for energy is attributable to the clearly faster pace of economic growth in Poland. - The profile of consumption of primary energy in Poland has not changed significantly over the years.
+Coal still remains the main source of primary energy (in 2007 it accounted for 61.95 of the total consumption of energy), but the share of crude oil (23.68% in 2007) and natural gas (13.06%) is increasing. - The energy policy pursued in Poland seeks to ensure the certainty and security of supplies of energy raw materials.